Create Java List with a Single Element

 headers.setAccept( Collections.singletonList( MediaType.APPLICATION_JSON ) );

-This method can also help in creating the List quickly, but created list is not immutable.
+This method can also help create the List quickly, but the created list is not immutable.
 If you require to change this list later, use this method.

 List<String> list = Arrays.asList( "data");